-- 2. Oversight of Performance. - a.
+2. Oversight of Performance.

+a.
 Medicaid Director Oversight of Performance When the Waiver is Operated by another Division/Unit within the State Medicaid Agency.
 When the waiver is operated by another division/administration within the umbrella agency designated as the Single State Medicaid Agency.
-Specify (a) the functions performed by that methods that are employed by the designated State Medicaid Director (in some instances, the head of umbre agency) in the oversight of these activities: lla As indicated in section 1 of this appendix, the waiver is not operated by another division/unit within the State Medicaid agency.
-Thus this section does not need to be completed. ne Medicaid Agency Oversight of Operating Agency Performance.
+Specify (a) the functions performed by that division/administration (i.e., the Developmental Disabilities Administration within the Single State Medicaid Agency), (b) the document utilized to outline the roles and responsibilities related to waiver operation, and (c) the methods that are employed by the designated State Medicaid Director (in some instances, the head of umbrella agency) in the oversight of these activities:

+As indicated in section 1 of this appendix, the waiver is not operated by another division/unit within the State Medicaid agency.
+Thus this section does not need to be completed.

+b.
+Medicaid Agency Oversight of Operating Agency Performance.
 When the waiver is not operated by the Medicaid agency, specify the functions that are expressly delegated through a memorandum of understanding (MOU) or other written document, and indicate the frequency of review and update for that document.
-Spec methods that the Medicaid agency uses to ensure that the operating agency performs its assigned waiver operational and administrative functions in accordance with waiver requirements.
-Also specify the frequency y of Medicaid agency assessment of operating agency performance: As indicated in section 1 of this appendix, the waiver is not operated by a separate agency of the State .
-Thus his section does not need to be completed.
+Specify the methods that the Medicaid agency uses to ensure that the operating agency performs its assigned waiver operational and administrative functions in accordance with waiver requirements.
+Also specify the frequency of Medicaid agency assessment of operating agency performance:

+As indicated in section 1 of this appendix, the waiver is not operated by a separate agency of the State.
+Thus this section does not need to be completed.